myshell-ai/MyShell-TTS-Subnet/README.md

 ---
 *News: We are now on the mainnet with uid 3!
 Please join the [Bittensor Discord](https://discord.gg/RXST8svz) and see us at Channel γ·gamma·3!
 Also, please check our [X (Twitter)](https://twitter.com/myshell_ai/status/1772792027148894557) for our vision of creating a collaborative environment where everyone can contribute, benefit, and engage with open-source models, ultimately empowering millions.
 03/24*

+*Update: We are now in Phase 2 of the subnet.
+Our goal is to provide a more diversified and exciting voice dataset for miners to train and develop state-of-the-art efficient TTS models.
+We have observed that miners are making significant improvements in current metrics, which is encouraging.
+However, we need to be cautious about potential overfitting to these metrics.
+Our development team is working diligently on an adversarial and highly complex research study to develop an automatic system to address this issue.
+Have fun!
+06/23*

 ## Introduction

 > **Note:** The following documentation assumes you are familiar with basic Bittensor concepts: Miners, Validators, and incentives.
 If you need a primer, please check out https://docs.bittensor.com/learn/bittensor-building-blocks.